Governing Law and Regulations

 • Rules.
 The Massachusetts Underground Injection Control (UIC) Program was established as part of the 1974 federal Safe Drinking Water Act.
 This program follows the U.S. Environmental Protection Agency (EPA) rules, but is more stringent in that specific activities are prohibited in Massachusetts.
 The state has also established stringent registration and closure requirements for Class IV and Class V wells.

 • Administration and enforcement.
 The Massachusetts Department of Environmental Protection's (DEP) Bureau of Resource Protection administers and enforces the UIC Program in Massachusetts.

 The following activities are prohibited in Massachusetts:

-- Injection of fluids into or through an injection well or to construct, install, operate, or maintain any Class I, II, or III injection well is prohibited, except as authorized by the underground injection regulations.
+- Injection of fluids into or through any injection well or to construct, install, operate, or maintain any Class I, II, or III injection well.

-- Injections to Class V wells are prohibited if the movement of fluid contains any pollutant that introduces these pollutants into underground sources of drinking water or may impair the use of ...
+- Injections into or through registered Class V wells are prohibited if the movement of fluid contains any pollutant that introduces these pollutants into underground sources of drinking water or may impair the use of ...